TechnicalPursuit/TIBET/doc/markdown/tibet-clone.1.md

 NOTE this command is currently being re-evaluated and will likely become a front-end for Yeoman functionality in a future release.

+Once a project template has been cloned you use the `tibet init` command to initialize the project by triggering installation of all project dependencies.

 ## OPTIONS

   * `--list` :